Launch your career with a business administration degree

-Our business programs combine the acquisition of conceptual knowledge with applied and experiential learning approaches that include work terms, projects, presentations, simulations, field trips, class discussions, case analyses, lectures, readings, films, guest speakers, service learning, and much more.
+Our business administration degree programs blend conceptual knowledge with hands-on, experiential learning through work terms, projects, presentations, simulations, field trips, case studies, guest speakers, service learning, and more.

 Program Overview

-Students in the BBA program enjoy hands-on, immersive learning opportunities in one of Canada’s finest undergraduate business programs.
+Students pursuing a business administration degree at StFX enjoy hands-on, immersive learning opportunities in one of Canada’s finest undergraduate business programs.
 Our programming emphasizes experiential learning and is delivered by faculty whose research is relevant to practicing managers, and who are recognized as engaging, effective teachers.
 A StFX BBA puts you on the fast-track to a fulfilling career in your chosen field of study.

 Explore our BBA degree options